mdoradom/Coffee-Engine-CICD/docs/index.rst

 .. toctree::
    :maxdepth: 2
+   :caption: About

+   about/introduction
+   about/system_requirments
+   about/acknowledgements
+   about/list_of_features

+.. toctree::
+   :maxdepth: 2
    :caption: Getting started

    getting_started/index

-.. toctree::
-   :maxdepth: 2
-   :caption: About

-   about/index

 .. toctree::
    :hidden: